Qman611/BioInternshipPortal/README.md

 ## Install Guide BioInternshipPortal 1.0 ##
 PRE-REQUISITES:
 * A linux machine capable of running PHP and MariaDB
+* A web browser

 DEPENDENCIES:
-* PHP of version 7.2 or higher
+* PHP of version 7.2 or higher (https://php.net/downloads.php)
-* MariaDB of version 10.2 or higher
+* MariaDB of version 10.2 or higher (https://downloads.mariadb.org/)
-* PhpMyAdmin of version 4.6.6 or higher
+* PhpMyAdmin of version 4.6.6 or higher (https://www.phpmyadmin.net/downloads/)

 DOWNLOAD INSTRUCTIONS:
-* Download the repository from Github to th intended download location
+* Download the repository from Github to the intended download location

 INSTALLATION:
 * Copy files from view folder to {/var/www/html} on the server